Core#

 isInfix (bool) – True if the operation is infix (i.e., it’s a binary operation and the operator is placed between the operands, like

-).
-False if the operation is prefix (i.e., the operation can have any number of parameters and is written as a function, likeln(a)
+A + B).
+False if the operation is prefix (i.e., the operation can have any number of parameters and is written as a function, likeln(a)).warnings (List[str]) – List of warnings or notes about the value.

 explanation (str | None) – Optional explanation or description.